pemcg/manageiq-automation-howto-guide/chapter11/event_driven_automation.md

     Followed  Relationship [miqaedb:/System/Event/request_starting#create]
 ```

-But at the end of this chain we see the Automation Request queueing the Automation Task...
+But at the end of this chain we see the Automation Request queueing the Automation Task:

 ```
 Q-task_id([automation_request_2000000000004]) \